Our End of the Year Insights with Predictions for 2016

 In 2016, “coding becomes a school curriculum requirement, and more kids are inventing and building things than ever before.
 Basically everything from littleBits is on my holiday wish list this year.”
 (Amy Crawford)

 What do all of these insights mean for the future?
 Huge innovations in technology enabling constant access to a mass of media growing at exponential rates will create a lot of extra noise for consumers and listeners.
 How can companies rise above the din?
-Our prediction: sonic identity will become even more vital in establishing the multisensory experiences and emotional connections that make brands stand out from the crowd, and Made Music Studio is excited to be at the leading edge of sonic strategy.
+Our prediction: sonic branding will become even more vital in establishing the multisensory experiences and emotional connections that make brands stand out from the crowd, and the Made Music Studio team is excited to be at the leading edge of sonic strategy.
 Happy New Year!

 Previous